 - How are historic districts impacted by recent changes to DC residential zoning (re: pop-ups and the like)?

 - Recent zoning changes definitely have reduced the level of impact that rooftop and rear additions can have on a neighborhood.
 However, those regulations are still not as strong as historic district designation.
-With the new zoning, for instance, a rooftop addition can be added up to 35 feet, so long as it does not compromise roof features and is set back from the façade.
-Under Historic District designation, rooftop additions are only permissible if they can’t be seen from the street.
-If they can be seen from the street, they are not allowed.
+With the new zoning, for instance, a rooftop/third-story addition can be added up to 35 feet, so long as it does not compromise roof features and is set back from the façade.
+Under Historic District designation, rooftop additions are only permissible if they cannot be seen from the street.
+If they can be seen from the street, they are typically not allowed.